reception : receive clients at a reception desk

 The AgentsByClient table shows the users for whom a reception clerk can make an appointment with a given client.
 Per user you have two possible buttons: (1) a prompt consultation (client will wait in the lounge until the user receives them) or (2) a scheduled appointment in the user’s calendar.

-Client #127 is ClientStates.coached and has two coachings:
+Client #127 is ClientStates.coached and has two active coachings:

 >>> obj = pcsw.Client.objects.get(pk=127)